Llama Trekking in Herefordshire and Wales

 - Price per person, either with one llama each or sharing one llama between two people £45 adults, £30 children

-- Half day llama trek experience based on a minimum of two people
+- Llama trek experience based on a minimum of two people

 We take our llamas out throughout the year, and can usually accommodate you and your party at short notice.